 Financial sector

-To date, relations between Switzerland and the UK have been largely based on bilateral agreements between Switzerland and the EU.
-This is also true of the financial sector.
-With Brexit (i.e. after the end of the transition period agreed), these agreements do no longer apply to the UK.
+With Brexit, these agreements do no longer apply to the UK.
 For this reason, in October 2016, the Federal Council launched its "Mind the gap" strategy, in order to best ensure and, if need be, extend the existing reciprocal rights and obligations between the two countries.

 The Federal Council's "Mind the gap" strategy